-In accordance with Section 106 of the NHPA, consultation has been initiated with the VDHR and Fort Belvoir is seeking concurrence from the SHPO, represented in Virginia by the VDHR, on the determination of "no historic properties affected."
+In accordance with Section 106 of the NHPA, consultation was initiated with the VDHR and Fort Belvoir received concurrence from the SHPO, represented in Virginia by the VDHR, on the determination of "no historic properties affected."
 A record of this consultation is included in Appendix A: Agency Coordination.